≡ Menu

 Now we say…

-That these dogs have “two” countries of origin because there is a bit of debate about which country can “officially” take credit for coming up with these guys and even when you think you might be sure about the exact origin, some will then start to question whether or not you’re talking about a Goldendoodle, using a Standard Poodle vs a Miniature Poodle.
+These dogs have “two” countries of origin because there is a bit of debate about which country can “officially” take credit for coming up with these guys.
+Even when you think you might be sure about the exact origin, some will question whether you’re talking about a Goldendoodle, using a Standard Poodle vs. a Miniature Poodle.

 And then when…